VUB-HYDR/REVUB/README.md

 This script initialises the data needed for a simulation to run.

-The script is controlled by an Excel file where the user defines overall modelling parameters ("parameters_simulation.xlsx"), and reads in several Excel files with tabulated time series and other data ("data_xxx.xlsx").
+The script is controlled by an Excel file where the user controls overall modelling parameters ("parameters_simulation.xlsx"), and reads in several Excel files with tabulated time series and other data ("data_xxx.xlsx").

 In the training dataset, the user learns how to work with these files.